 Are you tired of looking weather and aged?
 Do you feel like you've lost the confidence that you've had in the past.
 Rejuvenating your skin through Chemical Peeling can help you feel refreshed.
 Feeling a little better about yourself can sometimes make everything that happens in your life in a little better as well.
 Dr. Philip Young who has studied beauty for the past 12 years and who has developed a New Theory on Facial Beauty, knows how beauty can tip things in your favor.
 Click here to learn more about the benefits of beauty.

 Find out why people travel around the world for Dr. Philip Young’s services here: Top Ten Reasons to choose Dr. Philip Young.
-Triple board certified Dr. Young received the Sir Harold Delf Gillies Award from the American Academy of Facial Plastic and Reconstructive Surgery for his Theory on Facial Beauty.
+Double board certified Dr. Young received the Sir Harold Delf Gillies Award from the American Academy of Facial Plastic and Reconstructive Surgery for his Theory on Facial Beauty.
 He uses his advanced knowledge based on this theory and 24 years of higher education and the practice of medicine to bring you the best thoughts & methods on skin care and chemical peeling.